ISRCTN ISRCTN41325341

 Background and study aims

-In adrenal Insufficiency (AI), the body is unable to produce vital steroid hormones, the chief of these being cortisol.
+In adrenal insufficiency (AI), the body cannot produce vital steroid hormones, the chief of which is cortisol.
 There are about 27,000 individuals in the UK with AI, with up to 3140 new cases per year.
-The main treatment is replacement of the absent hormone with tablets.
+The main treatment is the replacement of the absent hormone with tablets.
 This is commonly done using hydrocortisone, taken 3 times daily.
 Correctly replacing the hormones is a significant challenge.
-If an individual is given too much hydrocortisone, they risk long term complications including diabetes, osteoporosis (weakened bones) and cardiovascular disease (heart attacks).
-If, however, they are given too little, patients can feel tired, unwell and may collapse as there is insufficient steroid hormone to cope with stress.
+If an individual is given too much hydrocortisone, they risk long-term complications including diabetes, osteoporosis (weakened bones) and cardiovascular disease (heart attacks).
+If, however, they are given too little, patients can feel tired, and unwell and may collapse as there is insufficient steroid hormone to cope with stress.
 As hydrocortisone is eliminated by the body very quickly, it must be taken three times a day to maintain adequate levels, and omitting a dose can be dangerous.
 This study will look at hydrocortisone as well as an alternative steroid hormone for replacement called prednisolone.
 Prednisolone is similar to hydrocortisone but is eliminated more slowly, requiring only once daily administration.
-For the purposes of hormone replacement, prednisolone should be used in much smaller doses than typically used for conditions like rheumatoid arthritis.
+For hormone replacement, prednisolone should be used in much smaller doses than typically used for conditions like rheumatoid arthritis.
 In the past, prednisolone was used in one-size-fits-all doses of 7.5 mg daily but this caused side effects such as weakening of the bones (osteoporosis) and high blood sugar (diabetes).
-It is now known that we can prevent these problems by the following plan: (1) we can reduce the dose required for replacement to 3-5 mg a day; (2) by using a blood test to measure the amount of prednisolone remaining in the blood 8 hours after a given dose of prednisolone, we can confirm the right dose of prednisolone for each patient: 3, 4 or 5 mg.
+It is now known that we can prevent these problems by the following plan: (1) we can reduce the dose required for replacement to 3-5 mg a day; (2) use a blood test to measure the amount of prednisolone remaining in the blood 8 hours after a given dose of prednisolone, we can confirm the right dose of prednisolone for each patient: 3, 4 or 5 mg.
 Using this plan, we can ensure that patients get the right dose of prednisolone, and minimise any side effects.
-The aim of this study is to compare low-dose prednisolone with standard hydrocortisone replacement to ensure that low-dose prednisolone is equivalent to standard hydrocortisone treatment in terms of replacing the steroid hormone needs of patients with AI, and in terms of maintaining their overall health.
+This study aims to compare low-dose prednisolone with standard hydrocortisone replacement to ensure that low-dose prednisolone is equivalent to standard hydrocortisone treatment in terms of replacing the steroid hormone needs of patients with AI and in terms of maintaining their overall health.

 Who can participate?